“Steve, what am I supposed to do on days when I’m not training?”

 Just know that “self-myofascial release” means giving yourself a tissue massage.

 The important thing for today’s lesson: a rolling massage has been shown to help alleviate muscle soreness.
-Which means it’s a perfect inclusion for active recovery.

-Here’s some simple rolling exercises you can try today, courtesy of NF Coach Matt:
+Here are some simple rolling exercises you can try today, courtesy of NF Coach Matt:

 Yes, that is in fact a T-Rex.
 Yes, it was 100% Matt’s idea.